Cruise to New Zealand

 Cruises offer a mix of international dishes and New Zealand specialties, often including lamb, seafood, and Kiwi wines.
 Many cruise ships will restock as they sail around New Zealand, so you’ll get the chance to try local ingredients.

-Yes, there are several lines offering adult’s only cruises to New Zealand, so you can enjoy a more serene and relaxed vacation.
+Yes, there are several lines offering adult’s only cruises to New Zealand, so you can enjoy a more serene and relaxed holiday.
 Try Viking, Virgin Voyages and Scenic.

 Cruises can range from seven days to three weeks, depending on the itinerary.
 The standard length for a New Zealand cruise from Sydney or Brisbane is around 14 days, which will give you enough time to explore both the North and South islands.